If you’re already feeling under the weather, it’s hard to come up with soid recipes for when you’re sick.

-Iu recommends, in general, foods like fish, milk, eggs, fortified cereals, and soy milk.
+Lu recommends, in general, foods such as fish, milk, eggs, fortified cereals, and soy milk which have a wide variety of vitamins and minerals in them.
 It’s also essential to get your vitamin C in, of course.
-“It won’t necessarily prevent the cold or flu,” says Iu, “but can shorten the length of time it lasts.”
-She recommends citrus fruits, bell peppers, and leafy greens like spinach.
+“It won’t necessarily prevent the cold or flu,” says Lu, “but can shorten the length of time it lasts.”
+She recommends citrus fruits, bell peppers, and leafy greens such as spinach.
+It’s no coincidence that citrus season is in winter, right?
+(Shopping seasonally and then cooking the same way makes a lot of sense!)

-One of the most popular recipes for when you’re sick, of course, is chicken noodle soup (and we have a great easy recipe for that, as well as a veggie version, in the WWL Program!).
+One of the most popular recipes for when you’re sick, of course, is chicken noodle soup (please try our homemade chicken noodle soup recipe or the veggie version in the WWL program!).
 So soothing and delicious.
 But what if, like me, you don’t eat meat?
 Or you’re looking for something that will actively make you feel your best during the cold winter months, even if you’re not sick?
-Or maybe you want something that’s easy to make and you don’t have any cans of chicken noodle around and you don’t feel like trekking all the way to a grocery store?
+Or maybe you want something that’s easy to make and you don’t have any cans of chicken noodle around.
+A pantry item recipe for when you don’t feel like trekking all the way to a grocery store?

 I’ve got 14 recipes to help you out, whatever the situation.
-And yes, many of them are soup.
+And yes, many of them are soup, but some of them are not (ginger ale, lookin’ at you!).
 Happy soup season!
+A lot of them will keep you properly nourished through the coldest months of the year.

 While eating a variety of foods can help us feel well, no food can be solely responsible for helping you avoid illness or cure an illness.
 These are just the foods that are easy to prepare and will warm you up if you’re feeling under the weather.